arocnies/arocnies.github.io/_posts/2022-10-13-easy-playground-for-terraform-ansible.md

 > You can even use a [dynamic inventory based on Terraform state](https://github.com/adammck/terraform-inventory) (spectacular stuff! 🎉)
 {: .prompt-tip }

-## Terraform Output
+## Generated Local_file vs. Output
-For our playground, the Ansible inventory will be an output of the applied Terraform.
-This is so we can flex some Terraform muscles while still keeping a clean interface.
+For our playground, the Ansible inventory will be a Terraform output.
+This is so we can flex Terraform muscles while still keeping a clean interface with Ansible.

 Notice that the inventory could be a "local_file" **resource** or an **output**.
-Terraform doesn't know how inventory will be used; local_file resources complicates things when dealing with the cloud and CI/CD platforms where the inventory file may not be used.
+Terraform doesn't know how inventory will be used; local_file resources complicates things when dealing with the cloud and CI/CD platforms where the inventory file may not be needed.

-Saving the output content to file as needed allows for fewer assumptions on when and how the inventory is retrieved.
+Moving the step of saving the output content to file away from Terraform means fewer assumptions on when and how the inventory is retrieved.

 > For a local playground either option is fine.
 This post will use _output_.
 When using an output, save the inventory to a file using `terraform output -raw <name of output>`
 {: .prompt-info }